-In 2016, there were 70 resident workers who caught public transport to work (train, bus, tram or ferry) in Town of Victoria Park, compared with 527 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 70 resident workers in Manufacturing who caught public transport to work (train, bus, tram or ferry) in the Town of Victoria Park, compared with 527 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the resident workers (Manufacturing) of the Town of Victoria Park and Western Australia were:
+The major differences between the method of travel to work of the Manufacturing resident workers in the Town of Victoria Park and the Western Australia workforce were:

-- A larger percentage of resident workers (Manufacturing) travelled to work by Bus (6.9% compared to 1.9%)
+- A larger percentage of resident workers who travelled by bus (6.9% compared to 1.9%)

-- A larger percentage of resident workers (Manufacturing) travelled to work by Train (3.4% compared to 1.9%)
+- A larger percentage of resident workers who travelled by train (3.4% compared to 1.9%)

-- A smaller percentage of resident workers (Manufacturing) travelled to work by Car, as driver (72.3% compared to 76.4%)
+- A smaller percentage of resident workers who did not go to work (5.5% compared to 6.5%)

-The largest changes in the method of travel of work of the resident workers (Manufacturing) in the Town of Victoria Park between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Manufacturing resident workers in the Town of Victoria Park between 2011 and 2016 were: